MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/user-roles-groups.md

 **Unregistered User** - Users whose profile information data isn't fully complete are called unregistered users.
 This is typically the case when admins have bulk upload users on the platform but learners haven't actually logged into the platform yet.

-### How can I onboard users to the Microsoft Community Training platform?
+### How can I onboard users to Community Training?

 There are 3 ways to onboard users to Community Training: